IMAZTech/Project-IMASS/README.md

 # Project-IMASS
 You can access each section of the project through the following links.
-To request access to any section, please send us a message.
+To request access to any section, please send us a message to imaz.maxsens@gmail.com.

  🔷Front repository:
 https://github.com/IMAZTech/IMASS-Front